justinwiley/vampire/README.md

     Awesome Ancient Grains
 ```

-Months go by, a new marketing visionary joins and declares that the descriptions be updated, with totally different rules.
+Months go by, and a new marketing visionary joins and asks you to update these descriptions, but with totally different rules.

-Your recursive function is now getting a little unweildy, and difficult to test.
-But you happen across this charming gem.
+Your dust-off your recursive function,  but it's now getting a little unweildy, and difficult to test.
+Enter this charming gem.
 It's perfectly willing to help, all you have to do is invite it into your object hierarchy.

 #### Traversing an object hierarchy